ender74/dz-java-cs-01/README.md

 index for the previous char +1.
 If no match can be found for one char, the symbol is invalid and false returned.
 If all chars can be matched, the symbol is valid.

+The implementation works for arbitrary symbollength, not just two as in the challenge.

-## Bonus Challenge 1: Find Symbol that is first in alphabetical order
+## Bonus Challenge 1: Find symbol that is first in alphabetical order
 This Challenge is implemented in the class [de.ender74.dzcode.ch01.SymbolCreatorFirstAlph](src/main/java/de/ender74/dzcode/ch01/SymbolCreatorFirstAlph.java) and tested in the class [de.ender74.dzcode.ch01.test.SymbolCreatorFirstAlphTest](src/test/java/de/ender74/dzcode/ch01/test/SymbolCreatorFirstAlphTest.java).